 1. Can I bring my parents to Australia permanently?

-Ans: Yes, you can bring your parents through contributory parent visa.
+Ans: Yes, you can bring your parents through a contributory parent visa.

 2. What are the requirements that I must meet to migrate as a parent?